Dick Larkin talks about his experiences of losing his job.

 From the queues outside the Labour Exchange in Gardiner Street, Dublin, 'Seven Days' reports on the growing problem of unemployment and how people cope when they find themselves without work.

-In this clip from the programme Dick Larkin, in his fifties from Waterford, tells 'Seven Days' about his experience of becoming unemployed.
-Dick was made redundant from the Waterford Jute Factory where he worked for 21 years.
+Dick Larkin, in his fifties from Waterford, tells 'Seven Days' about his experience of becoming unemployed.
+He was made redundant from the Waterford Jute Factory where he worked for 21 years.

-Others interviewed for the programme include Brendan Gannon, a school leaver who can't find a job, and Paul and Teresa Fulham, a young couple with a baby and a mortgage.
+Others interviewed for the programme include Brendan Gannon, a school leaver who can not find a job, and Paul and Teresa Fulham, a young couple with a baby and a mortgage.